PATH (rail system): Fares

 The Port Authority charges a single flat fee to ride the PATH system, regardless of distance traveled.
-As of 12 January 2024, single-ride fares and two-trip tickets charge $3.00 per trip; 10-trip, 20-trip, and 40-trip cards charge $2.85 per trip; a single-day unlimited, $11.50; a seven-day unlimited, $39.25; and a 30-day unlimited, $120.75.
-A half-fare senior SmartLink costs $1.50 per trip.
+As of 4 May 2026, single-ride fares and two-trip tickets charge $3.25 per trip; 10-trip, 20-trip, and 40-trip cards charge $3.10 per trip; a single-day unlimited, $12.50; a seven-day unlimited, $42.75; and a 30-day unlimited, $131.50.
+A half-fare senior TAPP card costs $1.60 per trip.
 Since June 2025, disabled riders have also been allowed to apply for half-fare tickets.

 Single ride tickets are valid for two hours from time of purchase.
 While some PATH stations are adjacent to or connected to New York City Subway, Newark Light Rail, Hudson-Bergen Light Rail, and NJ Transit commuter rail stations, there are no free transfers between these different, independently run transit systems.
 PATH began testing out a new contactless payment system called TAPP, similar to MTA's OMNY system, at some stations in December 2023.
-TAPP readers accept only debit and credit cards and digital wallets; the SmartLink cards and OMNY are not compatible with the readers.
+TAPP readers accept TAPP cards, debit and credit cards, and digital wallets, but not OMNY cards.

-History
+History of fares

 Tier-based fares

 The H&M used a tier-based fare system where a different fare was paid based on where the passenger was traveling.
 For instance, prior to September 1961, an interstate fare to or from all stations except Newark Penn Station was 25 cents, while an intrastate fare was 15 cents.
 That month, the interstate fare was increased to 30 cents, and the intrastate fare to 20 cents.
 A fare to or from Newark Penn, regardless of the origin or destination point, was 40 cents because the station's operations were shared with the Pennsylvania Railroad at the time.
 Under Port Authority operation, the PATH fare to and from Newark was lowered in 1966, standardizing the interstate fare to 30 cents.
 The intrastate fare of 15 cents was doubled in 1970, resulting in a flat rate for the entire system.